 The first step is to put your wick into the bottom of the jar.
 There are a couple of different ways to go about packing the wax in around the wick.

 - While holding the wick upright, drop the wax chunks in around it.
 Try to pack it tightly so there aren’t many gaps in the wax.
 This is the simplest method, but it doesn’t burn as efficiently as the next method.
 This method does, however, have the advantage of letting you get creative by arranging the wax chunks according to color, size or shape.
+You can make really pretty mosaic candles this way.

 - Melt some of the wax.
 Follow the instructions for the first method, but after you’ve packed in a layer of wax chunks, pour in some wax around them to fill the gaps.
 Keep doing this row by row, like mortaring bricks (sort of), and you’ll get a candle which burns efficiently.
 It might be pretty ugly, though.